Story Behind ASAP Pathway

 With children, the pathway is far less distinct.

-The steps are pretty much the same… screening, referring/working with medical colleagues, objective testing, and treatment when indicated.
+The steps are pretty much the same… screening, referring/working with medical colleagues, objective testing, and management when indicated.

 But HOW to do all these things is VERY different in children and can be SUPER FRUSTRATING for all involved!